Teal-and-Sarah-Build-Websites/tas-baseline-grav/README.md

 * delete the user folder `rm -Rf user`
 * clone this repo into the project, renaming this repo "user" `mv tas-baseline-grav/ user`
-* run `bin/grav install`
 * run `php -S localhost:8000 system/router.php`

 Go to http://localhost:8000/ to view your site!
+If site doesnt load you may need to run `bin/grav install` this is necessary of you cloned grav from Github instead of downloading it from getgrav.com

 ## Editing the Baseline